Pleasure House Point: Hike Across Sandy Shores & Tidal Marshes in Virginia Beach

 At the .6-mile mark, stay to the right to continue along the perimeter of the natural area.
 Marsh grasses and coastal pines flank either side of the hiking trail.

-A small sandy beach turns up at the 1.0-mile mark.
-I saw several small children and active pups there living their best lives – splashing and running in the shallow water.
+A small beach turns up at the 1.0-mile mark.
+I saw several small children and active pups living their best lives – splashing and running in the shallow water.

-Continue alongside Crab Creek to see free-standing placards set up by the Chesapeake Bay Foundation to educate visitors on climate change and the health of the Chesapeake Bay.
+Continue along Crab Creek.
+Free-standing placards from the Chesapeake Bay Foundation educate on climate change and the health of the Chesapeake Bay.

 At the 1.2-mile mark, there is a comfy bench where the trail splits in two.
 Stay to the right to continue on.
 Then, another delightful small pond on the left.